makototakahara/makototakahara.github.io/_posts/2024-1-2-election-prediction.md

 The result is a cleaned and filtered dataset named model_data that includes the specified variables for further analysis.
 Then, for census data, we cleaned it so that it matches the inputs as the survey data.

 ### Description of the important variables
-- cps21_votechoice: Represents the respondent's vote choice.
+- Vote choice (cps21_votechoice): Represents the respondent's vote choice.
-- age & cps21_age: Represents the age of respondents.
+- Age (age & cps21_age): Represents the age of respondents.
 It is rounded in the cleaning process.
-- marital & cps21_marital: Represents the marital status of respondents.
+- Marital status (marital & cps21_marital): Represents the marital status of respondents.
 1: "Married"
 2: "Living common-law"
 3: "Divorced"